delight-im/Android-DDP/README.md

    * Using this library, you can build native Android apps that can talk to your Meteor server and web application.
  * Are you primarily an Android developer (who has never heard of Meteor)?
    * With "Android-DDP", you can use a Meteor server as your backend for real-time applications on Android.
- * Doesn't Meteor provide built-in features for Android app development?
+ * Doesn't Meteor provide built-in features for Android app development already?
    * With Meteor's built-in features, your Android app will be written in HTML, CSS and JavaScript, wrapped in a `WebView`.
+It will not be a *native* app.
    * By using this library, however, you can write native Android apps in Java while still using Meteor as your real-time backend.

 ## Installation